numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 logic on the DTypes or the UFunc itself (or a combination of both).
 The UFunc cannot do this easily on its own, since it cannot know all possible DTypes which register loops.
+Consider the two examples:

+First (should be rejected):

+* Input: ``float16 * float16``
-Consider the two loops ``float16 * float16`` with a ``float32 * float32`` loop
+* Existing loop: ``float32 * float32``

+Second (should be accepted):

+* Input: ``timedelta64 * int32``
-defined and ``timedelta64 * int32`` with a ``timedelta64 * int16`` loop defined.
+* Existing loop: ``timedelta64 * int16``

 This requires either:

-* The timedelta64 to somehow signal that the int64 upcast is always fine if it is involved in the operation.
+1. The ``timedelta64`` to somehow signal that the ``int64`` upcast is always supported if it is involved in the operation.
-* The ``float32 * float32`` loop to reject upcasting.
+2. The ``float32 * float32`` loop to reject upcasting.

+Implementing the first approach requires signaling that upcasts are acceptable in the specific context.
+This would require additional hooks and may not be simple for complex DTypes.

-Signaling that upcasts are OK in this context seems hard.
-For the second rule in most cases a simple ``np.common_dtype`` rule will work, although only if the loop is homogeneous.
+For the second approach in most cases a simple ``np.common_dtype`` rule will work for initial dispatching, however, even this is only clearly the case for homogeneous loops.
-This option will thus require adding a function to check whether input is a valid upcast to each loop individually.
+This option will require adding a function to check whether the input is a valid upcast to each loop individually, which seems problematic.
+In many cases a default could be provided (homogeneous signature).

 *Alternative 2:*